Our Mission

 The mission is useful only if it changes how the work is run.

-If this is the kind of operating style you want, start with the current state and the decision you need to make next.
+If this operating style fits, start with the current state and the decision you need to make next.